Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_cpp/gen3_lite_leader_follower_example/README.md

 # Kinova Robot Leader-Follower System

-A C++ application that implements a leader-follower robot control system using the Kinova Kortex API.
+A C++ application that implements a leader-follower robot control system using the Kinova KINOVA KORTEX™ API.
 This system allows one robot to mimic the movements of another robot in real-time.

 ## Overview